 Our Voice is a pupil research group currently made up of a small group of KS2 pupils.
-The research group is in its third year and was started by Ms Potts when she was studying for a Master’s degree at Cambridge University.
+The research group is in its fourth year and was started by Ms Potts when she was studying for a Master’s degree at Cambridge University.
 Children in her class were interested in the social research she was doing so she set up the group, giving children a chance to learn research skills and apply them to their own projects.

-In 2021, Our Voice replaced the School Council as the voice of Bengeo pupils as it was felt that a more representative view on important issues could be better managed by a research group.
-From September 2021, any KS2 pupil may join Our Voice and be trained in social research methods providing they are happy to make a weekly lunchtime commitment and have a passion for ensuring that pupils have their say.
+Any KS2 pupil may join Our Voice and be trained in social research methods providing they are happy to make a weekly lunchtime commitment and have a passion for ensuring that pupils have their say.
 Children from all year groups, where appropriate, may be asked to complete questionnaires or be interviewed and teachers will ensure that they are supported in giving their own views.

 The current members of Our Voice are Aurelia, Thomas, Chloe, Connie and Freya from Year 5.
 They have been conducting social research for almost two years and support the newly formed school council leadership group in analysing survey results.